harlecin/cpp-route-planner/README.md

-# Route Planning Project
+# Route Planning Project - Udacity C++ Nanodegree

-This repo contains the starter code for the Route Planning project.
+This repo contains the finished code for the route planning project.

+Here are the instructions to get it up and running:

 <img src="map.png" width="600" height="450" />